 Hutchinson Community College admitted its first class of fewer than 200 students in 1928 and it's grown in leaps and bounds since then.
-Today, the institution maintains a pair of off-campus sites in the cities of Newton and McPherson to help educate its student body of more than 5,600 learners.
+Today, the institution maintains a pair of off-campus sites in the cities of Newton and McPherson to help educate its student body of more than 5,500 learners per semester.

-Students at HCC have more than 120 academic majors to choose from.
+Students at HCC have more than 75 areas of study from which to choose.
 The catalog contains academic degrees in science, math and the humanities as well as career-focused programs in subjects like industrial technology, healthcare, education and agriculture.

 The city of Hutchinson has a resident population of around 40,000, making it a great size for a college town.
 It also features a unique attraction for museum lovers: the Cosmosphere, a space and science center that was chosen as one of the first affiliate sites of the Smithsonian Institution.